Breaking $1/\epsilon$ Barrier in Quantum Zero-Sum Games: Generalizing Metric Subregularity for Spectraplexes: Omitted Proofs for Convergence Analysis

-holding for some parameter $\spmsparam \geq 0$ and constant $C > 0$. \end{definition} With the definition of SP-MS, we are ready to prove the following theorem. \begin{theorem} A quantum zero-sum game with bilinear payoff function $\payoff(\jointwhole) = \payoffwhole$ defined above satisfies SP-MS with $\spmsparam = 0$. \end{theorem} \begin{proof} We aim to prove the following two inequalities:
+holding for some parameter $\spmsparam \geq 0$ and constant $C > 0$. \end{restatable} With the definition of SP-MS, we are ready to prove the following theorem. \begin{restatable}{theorem}{thmspmsforspectraplexappendix} A quantum zero-sum game with bilinear payoff function $\payoff(\jointwhole) = \payoffwhole$ defined above satisfies SP-MS with $\spmsparam = 0$. \end{restatable} Our proof follows the template of \citet[Theorem~5]{wei2021linear}, which establishes related results for the simplex, but we highlight the new difficulties that arise in the semidefinite (spectraplex) setting.
+The overall strategy decomposes into five parts.
+Before detailing each step, recall that establishing an error bound between the duality gap and the distance from the Nash set reduces to proving that, for some constant $c>0$ independent of accuracy, denoting $\aspaceopt = \Opt_\a$ and $\bspaceopt = \Opt_\b$ the sets of optimal strategies,